-b) Development in 2024 P&E additions increased 5.5% to £2,102.7 million (FY 2023: £1,993.4 million), as we accelerated the pace of the upgrade of our existing gigabit network to fibre, while also increasing investment in the mobile network, as we continue our evolution to 5G.
-A relatedparty contract change in Q1 2024 also impacted P&E additions, with approximately £48.3 million of CPE hardware and essential software costs capitalised in the year.
+P&E additions increased 5.5% to £2,102.7 million (FY 2023: £1,993.4 million), as we accelerated the pace of the upgrade of our existing gigabit network to fibre, while also increasing investment in the mobile network, as we continue our evolution to 5G.
+A related-party contract change in Q1 2024 also impacted P&E additions, with approximately £48.3 million of CPE hardware and essential software costs capitalised in the year.

-1 The APMs, including 'Adjusted', are applied consistently throughout the Annual Report.
-The APMs are defined in full and reconciled to the reported statutory measure in note 33 of the Notes to the Consolidated Financial Statements.
+&lt;sup>1The APMs, including 'Adjusted' and 'Transaction Adjusted', are applied consistently throughout the Annual Report.
+The APMs are defined in full and reconciled to the reported statutory measure in note 34 of the Notes to the Consolidated Financial Statements.